spikedoanz/spikedoanz.github.io/content/minif2f-llm-agents.md

 ## III. formal language compilers don't have the great ux

-so that's not entirely true. lean is a pretty nice piece of software. multithreaded / batched compilation, cached builds (olean files work okayish as a caching system), whose version manager, elan, is available through basically all package managers.
+so that's not entirely true. lean is a pretty nice piece of software. multithreaded / batched compilation, cached builds (olean files work okay-ish as a caching system), whose version manager, elan, is available through basically all package managers.